Introduction to Political Science

 Statecraft accomplishes the difficult feat of simultaneously engaging student interest and exemplifying important principles of international relations theory.
 It provides a remarkably rich simulation of world politics that practically runs itself with no need for time-consuming instructor intervention, while still allowing teachers of more specialized courses ample opportunity for customization.
 I recommend Statecraft without reservation to all instructors of undergraduate international relations."GOOD BALANCE OF PLAYABILITY + MULTI-DIMENSIONALITY"

 Statecraft is a good simulation for undergraduate courses in International Relations where you want to explore the connections between domestic and international affairs.
 It offers a good balance of playability + multi-dimensionality.
-It’s not just about diplomacy; it’s about balancing internal and external factors that feed into your capabilities.Get started today to experience how Statecraft brings International Relations to life in your course!
+It’s not just about diplomacy; it’s about balancing internal and external factors that feed into your capabilities.Get started today to experience how Statecraft brings Introduction to Political Science to life in your course!

 You can sign up online now to get started immediately or book your personal demo!
 We’ll give you a complete product tour, answer all of your questions and help you configure your first Statecraft IR Simulation.